hetalang/heta-compiler/paper/paper.md

 -	Delivery of results to users/clients.
 It can be easily integrated with existed infrastructure, workflows or used as a part of the CI/CD strategy.

-Currently Heta compiler is intensively utilized for the development and maintenance of variety of commercial and open-source modeling projects `[@faah; @covid]`.
+Currently `Heta compiler` is intensively utilized for the development and maintenance of variety of commercial and open-source modeling projects [@faah; @covid].
 It was tested and demonstrates its effective especially for the large-scale models (1000 dynamic components and more).

-Heta compiler has also been used for the development of web applications like the Immune Response Template database navigator (http://irt.insysbio.com) and “PK/RO simulator” R-Shiny application (https://insysbio.shinyapps.io/mAb-app/).
+`Heta compiler` has also been used for the development of web applications like the Immune Response Template database navigator [@irt] and “PK/RO simulator” R-Shiny application [@mAb-app].

-Heta compiler is a part of the Heta project which is an initiative for the development of full-cycle infrastructure for modeling in pharmacology and biology (https://hetalang.github.io).
+`Heta compiler` is a part of the Heta project which is an initiative for the development of full-cycle infrastructure for modeling in pharmacology and biology: <https://hetalang.github.io>.

-# Acknowledgements

-We acknowledge contributions from Brigitta Sipocz, Syrtis Major, and Semyeong Oh, and support from Kathryn Johnston during the genesis of this project.

 # References